PLoginoff/cms-simplified/README.md

 For reading all the articles, the endpoint must allow specifyinga field to sort by including whether in an ascending or descending order + basic limit/offset pagination.
 The whole client-server communication must be in a JSON format.
-The architecture must follow Domain-Driven Design/
+The architecture must follow Domain-Driven Design

 # Solution